Domestic Adoption Process

 5) Completion of Waiting Family File – Before a prospective adoptive family can be considered for a possible adoption placement, they must complete all training/educational requirements and all required documents must be submitted to the agency’s file.
 This includes, but is not limited to, the home study, FBI background clearances, statement of Christian faith, financial verification documents, employment verification, references, supplemental agency documents, and a photo profile.
 Upon submission of all documents, the couple will create and submit a photo profile which will be presented to expectant parents.

 6) Selection for Adoption Placement – An adoptive family for a child is chosen by the expectant parent(s) after reviewing non-identifying photo profiles.
 Many birth parents desire to meet and talk to prospective adoptive couples in whom they may be interested, before the child is born to help them select a family.
-Adoption agency staff members facilitate these meetings and, on occasion, they can be done by telephone but it is usually the preference of the birth parent(s) to meet face-to-face.
-After the birth of the child, the birth parents’ parental rights must be terminated prior to placement.
-Foster families work solely with our agency to care for the child during this transitional period between hospital discharge and placement in the adoptive home.
-Placement will be made after the child is at least 10 days old, after all parental rights have been addressed, and after all legal requirements concerning the adoption are resolved.
-This transitional process is used to eliminate any legal risk to the placement once the child has been placed with the adoptive parents.
+Adoption agency staff members facilitate these meetings and, on occasion, they can be done by telephone but it is usually the preference of the expectant parent(s) to meet face-to-face.
+The birth parents and adoptive parents work together, with the assistance of the agency, to mutually make a plan concerning the adoptive family’s involvement during the hospital experience and placement.
+There may be an option of completing an at-risk placement or utilizing transitional foster care while awaiting termination of parental rights.
+FLS utilizes foster families who work solely with our agency to care for children during the transitional period between hospital discharge and placement in the adoptive home.

 7) Placement of a Child – On placement day, a special ceremony and luncheon may be held to celebrate the creation of a new adoptive family.
 Often, birth parents choose to participate in placement day and the agency can work to plan this time so it is memorable for all parties.
 After the adoption, FLS supervises the placement (directly or through the home study agency) for a period of approximately six months.
 During this time, FLS staff or a representative of the home study agency will make at least three visits to the home to ensure the placement is going smoothly and provide post-placement support and resources.
 The first and last of these visits must be separated by a minimum of 90 days.